computational-cell-analytics/spotiflow_microsam/README.md

-# spotiflow_microsam
-SpotiFlow x Segment Anything for Microscopy
+# SpotiFlow x Segment Anything for Microscopy

+Promptable segmentation using detected spots from `spotiflow` in `micro-sam`.

+> NOTE: The repository is a work-in-progress.